Top Wool Stitchery Patterns for Handmade Embroidery Projects

 2. Iron the fabric flat.
 A crisp, smooth surface makes wool placement and stitching easier.

 3. Cut the fabric slightly larger than your final project to allow for framing or finishing edges.
+You can use this for chevron stitch patterns too.

 Choose & Prep Your Background Fabric